Analytics dashboard with business icons and charts on maroon background.

 Networking and Mentorship

-At the University of Minnesota’s Carlson School of Management, we’re proud to offer a Full-time MBA Program that’s designed to be completed in as little as two years on our beautiful campus.
+The University of Minnesota’s Carlson School of Management offers a Full-Time MBA that can be completed in as little as two years on campus.

 • Leadership development – Activities and seminars are designed to enhance leadership and managerial abilities